 In addition to what has been stated above, the following terms and conditions apply for both the Matching Share Rights and the Performance Share Rights:

-• The Share Rights are intended to be allotted, free of charge, during May 2010.
-The Board of Directors is authorized to do allotments within the scope of LTIP 2010 due to new hires made after the first date of allotment, or in the case that Billerud is unable to lauch LTIP 2010 during May 2010, however not later than August 2010.
+• The Share Rights are intended to be allotted, free of charge, during May 2012.
+The Board of Directors is authorized to do allotments within the scope of LTIP 2012 due to new hires made after the first date of allotment, however not later than November 2012, in case allotments cannot be made due to the participant having insider information regarding Billerud, however no later than end of December 2012 or in the case that Billerud is unable to lauch LTIP 2012 during May 2012, however not later than November 2012.

 • The participants are not entitled to transfer, pledge or dispose the Share Rights or perform any shareholder's rights regarding the Share Rights during the Vesting Period.

-• Allotment, free of charge, of Billerud shares will take place after the publication of Billerud's first quarter report for the year 2013, however not earlier than three years after the LTIP 2010 agreement is entered into.
+• Allotment, free of charge, of Billerud shares, on the basis of the Share Rights, will take place after the publication of Billerud's first quarter report for the year 2015, however not earlier than three years after the LTIP 2012 agreement is entered into.

-The Board of Directors, or a certain comittee appointed by the Board of Directors, shall be responsible for determining the detailed terms and the administration of LTIP 2010, however within the scope of given frames and directions.
+The Board of Directors, or a certain committee appointed by the Board of Directors, shall be responsible for determining the detailed terms and the administration of LTIP 2012, however within the scope of herein given frames and directions.

-In total, LTIP 2010 comprises a maximum of 86,600 Saving Shares, which can involve allotment of in total a maximum of 346,000 Billerud shares (a maximum of 86,600 due to the Matching Share Rights and a maximum of 259,800 due to the Performance Share Rights).
-An additional 109,000 Billerud shares are assigned for shares that can be transferred by Billerud in order to hedge certain costs, mainly social security costs.
-The maximum number of Billerud shares which are included in the LTIP 2010 are thus 455,400, which correspond to approximately 0.4 % of the number of outstanding Billerud shares.
-The LTIP 2010 leads to a certain financial exposure for Billerud, due to market price changes for the Billerud share.
-In order to hedge the financial exposure for Billerud, the Board of Directors proposes that the Board of Directors shall have the right to decide on alternative methods for transfer of shares under LTIP 2010.
-The Board of Directors therefore proposes to have the right to decide to transfer own shares (under item b below) or to enter into so-called equity swap agreements with a third party in order to meet the requirements under LTIP 2010.
-Based on a theoretical assumption of a yearly increase of 10% of the share price and a Vesting Period of three years, the cost for LTIP 2010 including social security costs equals approximately SEK 12,000,000, which is on annualized basis equivalent to approximately 0.3% of Billerud’s total staff costs for the financial year 2009.
-The maximum cost for LTIP 2010, based on the above assumptions, equals approximately SEK 35,000,000, including SEK 22,000,000 in social security costs.
+In total, LTIP 2012 comprises a maximum of 60,700 Saving Shares, which can involve allotment of in total a maximum of 242,800 Billerud shares (a maximum of 60,700 due to the Matching Share Rights and a maximum of 182,100 due to the Performance Share Rights).
+An additional 57,000 Billerud shares are assigned for shares that can be transferred by Billerud in order to hedge certain costs, mainly social security costs.
+The maximum number of Billerud shares which are included in the LTIP 2012 are thus 299,800, which correspond to approximately 0,3 per cent of the number of outstanding Billerud shares and the number of outstanding votes.
+The number of shares included in the LTIP 2012 shall be subject to recalculation due to bonus issues, consolidation or share split, new issue of shares or similar measures carried out by Billerud according to accepted practice for similar incentive programs.
+In order to secure delivery of Billerud shares under LTIP 2012, the Board of Directors proposes that the Board of Directors shall have the right to decide on alternative methods for transfer of Billerud shares under LTIP 2012.
+The Board of Directors therefore proposes to have the right to decide to transfer own Billerud shares (under item b below) or to enter into so-called equity swap agreements with a third party in order to meet the requirements under LTIP 2012.
+Based on the use of the closing price for the Billerud share on 23 February 2012, a theoretical assumption of a yearly increase of 10 per cent of the share price, a 59 per cent fulfillment of the performance conditions and estimations on turnover of personnel and a Vesting Period of three years, the cost for LTIP 2012 including social security costs equals approximately SEK 10,000,000, which is on annualized basis equivalent to approximately 0.2 per cent of Billerud's total staff costs for the financial year 2011.
+The maximum cost for LTIP 2012, based on the above assumptions, equals approximately SEK 27,000,000, including SEK 17,000,000 in social security costs.

 The Board of Directors proposal

-In order to implement the LTIP 2010 in a cost efficient and flexible manner, the Board of Directors has considered different hedging methods for the transfer of shares under the program.
-Based on these considerations, the Board of Directors intends to hedge the financial exposure related to LTIP 2010, by way of entering into an equity swap agreement with a third party, or, provided that the Annual General Meeting of Shareholders resolves in accordance with this item on the agenda, by way of transfer of Billerud's own shares held in treasury.
+In order to implement the LTIP 2012 in a cost efficient and flexible manner, the Board of Directors has considered different hedging methods for the transfer of shares under the program.
+Based on these considerations, the Board of Directors intends to secure delivery of Billerud shares under LTIP 2012, by way of entering into an equity swap agreement with a third party (in accordance with the above), or, provided that the Annual General Meeting resolves in accordance with this item on the agenda, by way of transfer of Billerud's own shares held in treasury.

 The Board of Directors proposal

-The Board of Directors proposes that the Annual General Meeting resolves on transfer of shares under the LTIP 2010 in accordance with the terms and conditions set out below:
+The Board of Directors proposes that the Annual General Meeting resolves on transfer of shares in accordance with the terms and conditions set out below:

-(ii) Transfer of shares shall be made free of charge at the time and in accordance with the conditions that the participants in LTIP 2010 are entitled to receive allotment of shares, i.e. after the publication of Billerud's first quarter report for the year 2013.
+(ii) Transfer of shares shall be made free of charge at the time and in accordance with the conditions that the participants in LTIP 2012 are entitled to receive allotment of shares.

-The reasons for the deviation from shareholders’ preferential rights are that it is an advantage for Billerud to transfer and divest shares in accordance with the above proposal in order to meet the requirements of the approved incentive program.
+The reasons for the deviation from shareholders' preferential rights are that the transfer of the shares is a step to achieve LTIP 2010, LTIP 2011 and LTIP 2012.
+Therefore, and in light of the above, the Board considers it to be an advantage for Billerud to transfer and divest shares in accordance with the above proposal in order to meet the requirements of the approved incentive program.

-The Board proposes that, in addition to the transfers of own shares as follows from items 17-18 on the agenda, the Meeting authorise the Board during the period up to the next Annual General Meeting, on one or more occasions and with deviation from preferential rights for shareholders, to reach a decision regarding the transfer of Billerud shares that the company holds at the time of the Board’s decision, either to a third party as payment in connection with acquisition of companies, and/or as a transfer on the stock exchange in order to raise liquid funds for payment in connection with such acquisitions.
+The Board proposes that the Meeting authorise the Board during the period up to the next Annual General Meeting, on one or more occasions and with deviation from preferential rights for shareholders, to reach a decision regarding the transfer of Billerud shares that the company holds at the time of the Board’s decision, either to a third party as payment in connection with acquisition of companies, and/or as a transfer on the stock exchange in order to raise liquid funds for payment in connection with such acquisitions.
 Payment for transferred shares may be made in cash, and for a transaction other than via the stock exchange, through contribution of property or set-off of a receivable against the company.
 A transfer on NASDAQ OMX Stockholm may only be carried out at a price per share within the range of share prices registered for the company at any given time.
 Any other transfer may take place at the market value, as a minimum, determined by the Board.
 The reason for enabling the Board to deviate from the principle of preferential rights for existing shareholders is to give the Board the required capacity to carry out the acquisition of all or parts of other companies and businesses.